ventaur/ghost-cloudflare-cache-purge/README.md

 ### 📦Install Wrangler

-Install the Wrangler command line :
+Install the Wrangler command line:

 ```shell
 npm install -g wrangler
 ```

-Login for the first time with your Cloudflare account :
+Login for the first time with your Cloudflare account:

 ```shell
 wrangler login